lvxuan12/SCSES/README.md

 To detect splicing events You will need to install rMATS, MAJIQ, IRFinder. rMATS should be built in the same environment with SCSES (same python).
-MAJIQ should be built in a new environment.
+MAJIQ should be built in a new environment due to conflict of python package version，

 ##### 2.1 [rMATS](https://github.com/Xinglab/rmats-turbo)